PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Option              | Description
 --------------------|--------------------
-address             | IP address to use for local UDP endpoints, defaults to `127.0.0.1` host                | IP address to forward traffic to, required parameter port                | UDP port to forward traffic on, required parameter gzip                | turns internal compression off if set to false. true by default
+address             | IP address to use for local UDP endpoints (default: `127.0.0.1`) host                | IP address to forward traffic to, required parameter port                | UDP port to forward traffic on, required parameter gzip                | Turns internal compression off if set to false. (default: false) keys                | Keys for destination.
+When same for several tunnels, will be using same destination for every tunnel.

 Socks proxy
 -----------